 100% Natural & Wild Whales Of The Salish Sea

-During the months of April through to the beginning of October the salmon populations are migrating through the Southern Vancouver Island area on their way to the spawning grounds.
-During these months, our resident Killer Whales spend much of their time around Victoria and San Juan Island feeding on the natural abundance of salmon, one of their principal diet sources.
+During the months of April through to the beginning of October the salmon populations migrate through the Southern Vancouver Island area on their way to the spawning grounds.
+During these months, our resident Killer Whales spend much of their time around Victoria and San Juan Islands feeding on the natural abundance of salmon, one of their principal diet sources.

 Our extensive spotting network and years of experience in locating the whales ensures a very high success rate for our tours.
-Apart from Orcas we also see Minke Whales, Gray Whales and an increasing number of Humpback Whales.
-This rich diversity of Cetacean species is why Victoria offers some of the best Whale Watching in the world!
-The Salish Sea (the area of water surrounding Southern Vancouver and the San Juan Islands) attracts a variety of different types of Whales.
-They are attracted to the local waters by the abundance of food.
-Orcas or Killer Whales are the most famous visitors to the Salish Sea but not the only type of whales that can be frequently spotted in the Salish Sea.
+Apart from Orcas we also see Minke whales, Gray whales and an increasing number of Humpback whales.
+This rich diversity of cetaceans is why Victoria offers some of the best whale watching in the world!
+The Salish Sea (the area of water surrounding Southern Vancouver and the San Juan Islands) attracts a variety of different types of whales.
+They are attracted to the local waters due to the abundance of food.
+Orcas or killer whales are the most famous visitors to the Salish Sea but are not the only type of whales that can be frequently spotted in the Salish Sea.

 The Orca, or killer whale, with its striking black and white coloring, is one of the best known of all the cetaceans.
-There are two types of Orcas found in the local waters, Resident Orcas (Fish eaters) and Transient Orcas (Marine Mammal eaters).
-There are almost 90 Orcas in the Southern Resident Orca pods of J, K & L Pod and an even larger number of Transient Orcas.
+There are two types of Orcas found in our local waters: Resident Orcas (fish-eaters) and Transient Orcas (marine mammal eaters).
+There are about 78 Orcas in the Southern Resident Orca pods of J, K & L Pod and an even larger number of Transient Orcas.
 This large number of Orcas is why Victoria is one of the best places in the world to observe Orcas in the wild.
-Orcas are actually the largest member of the Dolphin family, highly intelligent and are the number one predator in the ocean.
-Resident Orcas travel in tight family groups commonly referred to as ‘pods’ with the large pods comprising over 40 whales (L-pod).
-Orcas can travel up to 160 km’s (100 miles) in a 24 hour period and reach speeds up t0 50 kph (31 mph)!
+Orcas are actually the largest member of the Dolphin family, Delphinidae.
+They are highly intelligent animals and are the number one predator in the ocean.
+Resident Orcas travel in tight family groups commonly referred to as ‘pods’, with larger pods comprising over 40 whales (L-pod).
+Orcas can travel up to 160 kms (100 miles) in a 24-hour period and reach speeds up t0 50 kph (31 mph)!

 Transient Orcas travel in smaller pods as they have to sneak up on their prey, such as Seals, Sealions and Porpoise.
 To catch their prey, Transient Orcas have to be very stealthy, so the smaller pod numbers are an advantage.
 Transient Orcas also tend to be quieter than Resident Orcas and usually take longer deep dives.
 Again, these types of behavior assist the Transients when hunting Marine Mammals.
 Transient Orcas have even been known to attack other species of Whales such as Minke Whale and Gray Whales.